NeMo-map: Neural Implicit Flow Fields for Spatio-Temporal Motion Mapping: Abstract

 \section{Abstract}

 Safe and efficient robot operation in complex human environments can benefit from good models of site-specific motion patterns.
 Maps of Dynamics (MoDs) provide such models by encoding statistical motion patterns in a map, but existing representations use discrete spatial sampling and typically require costly offline construction.
 We propose a continuous spatio-temporal MoD representation based on implicit neural functions that directly map coordinates to the parameters of a Semi-Wrapped Gaussian Mixture Model.
 This removes the need for discretization and imputation for unevenly sampled regions, enabling smooth generalization across both space and time.
-Evaluated on a large public dataset with long-term real-world people tracking data, our method achieves better accuracy of motion representation and smoother velocity distributions in sparse regions while still being computationally efficient, compared to available baselines.
-The proposed approach demonstrates a powerful and efficient way of modeling complex human motion patterns.
+Evaluated on two public datasets with real-world people tracking data, our method achieves better accuracy of motion representation and smoother velocity distributions in sparse regions while still being computationally efficient, compared to available baselines.
+The proposed approach demonstrates a powerful and efficient way of modeling complex human motion patterns and high performance in the trajectory prediction downstream task.